Shop Pay Review: The Pros and Cons

 So, faced with the option of using $4.20 of my Shop Cash for $21 or $5.48 of it for $22.28, I opted for the former.
 With taxes ($1.77) and shipping costs ($5.42) factored in, my $27.99 order came to a total of $14.18.
 While that may have been slightly more than I intended to pay, I think less than $15 for a pair of boxers is pretty good.
 Therefore, I think this was a pretty good use of my Shop Cash.

-Beyond shopping itself, I’ve found at least one other use for the Shop app: order tracking.
+Beyond shopping itself, as I mentioned above.
+I’ve found at least one other use for the Shop app: order tracking.
 Right on the app’s homepage, you’ll see an Order Updates section.
-This will give you at-a-glance information in regards to when your items are due to arrive.
+This will give you at-a-glance information on when your items are due to arrive.
 You can also tap this section to view past orders.
 From here, you can also reorder items if you so wish.

 I’ve found this interface to be pretty darn useful — especially when I have multiple orders from Shopify-supported retailers in the works.
 Rather than searching my inbox and keeping shipping tabs open, I can just check the app to know when my stuff should arrive.
 Overall, this is a nice function and another reason why I happen to enjoy using Shop Pay.